-Unless exempted in accordance with the Long Term Incentive Plan, it is mandatory for those earning more than C\$500,000 (in Canada), US\$500,000 (in the United States) or £500,000 (in the United Kingdom), that at least 20% of profit share and bonus compensation that would otherwise be paid in cash (including the executive profit share, the Canaccord Genuity capital markets profit share, the Canaccord Genuity capital markets compensation pool and the discretionary bonus) will be paid in the form of a restricted share award under the LTIP.
+Unless exempted in accordance with the Long Term Incentive Plan, it is mandatory for those earning more than C\$500,000 (in Canada and internationally other than in the United States or the United Kingdom) or US\$500,000 (in the United States) that at least 20% of profit share and bonus compensation that would otherwise be paid in cash (including the executive profit share, the Canaccord Genuity capital markets profit share, the Canaccord Genuity capital markets compensation pool and the discretionary bonus) will be paid in the form of a restricted share award under the LTIP.
+In the United Kingdom, in accordance with the requirements of the FCA Remuneration Code, it is mandatory for those earning more than £200,000 that at least 30% of profit share and bonus compensation that would otherwise be paid in the form of a restricted share award under the LTIP.
 The amount of each restricted share award is 105% of the amount that would otherwise have been paid in cash.